Anay-45/Anay-45/README.md

-🔭 Currently know Node js,React js,PHP.
+🔭 Currently know Node js,React js, powershell,bash and python.

-🌱 Learning Flutter
+Leverage the use of Powershell, Bash and python for server level automation.